sfence/luanti/doc/lua_api.md

 ------

 * `minetest.sound_play(spec, parameters, [ephemeral])`: returns a handle
+    * Returned handle is positive number if function sucessufully create sound and `ephernal` if `false`.
     * `spec` is a `SimpleSoundSpec`
     * `parameters` is a sound parameter table
     * `ephemeral` is a boolean (default: false)